Frequently Asked Questions (FAQ)

 • This will undergo review by a CBR Oversight Committee.

-• You will have the option to appeal to the CBR Governance Committee if you believe your proposal is unreasonably denied.
+• You will have the option to appeal to the CBR Advisory Committee if you believe your proposal is unreasonably denied.

-4. If approved by the Oversight Committee, you will be asked to sign a Memorandum of Understanding that outlines your use of the materials (an example of the MOU can be found on the CBR website).
+4. If approved by the Oversight Committee, you will be asked to sign a Memorandum of Understanding that outlines your use of the materials.

 5. If you wish to directly access the medical records or identifiable information of participants, you will need to complete a HUM application for IRB review.